 The best way to avoid corrosion is to clean the water heater at least once a year, flushing out the accumulated limescale and debris.

 The average water heater will last between eight and 12 years.
 That doesn’t mean you should swap it the minute it gets old, but it does lose efficiency with age.

 Also, components like thermostats and heating elements have a finite life and start to fail.
 So, when you repair your water heater more frequently than before, it may be time to bite the bullet and get a new one.

 Keep it Safe

 The reset button is there for safety reasons — to avoid boiling water or damage to the unit.
-Fortunately, resetting is easy and can be done in a couple of minutes.
-However, if the button refuses to reset, call a professional as it might indicate a larger problem.
+Resetting is easy and can be done in a couple of minutes.
+However, if the button refuses to reset, call a professional as it could indicate a larger problem.